jmarquis/angular-hateoas/readme.md

 Usage
 -----

-To start, make sure you are including `hateoas.js` in your JavaScript compiler (or on your page), and add `hateoas` as a dependency in your application module declaration:
+To start, make sure you are including `angular-hateoas.js` in your JavaScript compiler (or the minified version on your page), and add `hateoas` as a dependency in your application module declaration:

 ```javascript
 var app = angular.module("your-application", ["ngResource", "hateoas"]);